Lindahe0707/Hospital-Database-Design/README.md

 # Hospital-Database-Design
-Designed and implemented a database
+Designed and implemented a database for course GLIS 657 - Database Design and Development

 # Overview